 Queen's Lane • Oxford • OX1 4AR • Tel: +44 (0)1865 279000

-All College members and their guests are welcome to attend Chapel service.
+All College members and their guests are welcome to attend Chapel services.
 The Chapel was built by Stephen Penton in the late 17th century.
-It is famous for the painting ‘Supper at Emmaus’ by Ceri Richards that hangs over the altar and is also well known for the stained-glass window on the east side that was reconstructed by William Morris and Edward-Burne Jones.
+It is famous for the painting ‘Supper at Emmaus’ by Ceri Richards that hangs over the altar and is also well known for the stained-glass window on the east side that was constructed and designed by William Morris and Edward-Burne Jones.
 The organ was built by Wood of Huddersfield in the 1980s.

 Chapel Services take place at 5.30pm every Sunday during term time and on other special occasions.
+You can find details of the term's services here.
 The weekly Sunday services vary between Choral Evensong and Sung Eucharist, and all are welcome to attend.
-The services are Anglican in character but worshippers from every denomination are welcomed.
+The services are Anglican in character but people from all faiths, and none, are welcome.

 After the service drinks are served in the Jarvis-Doctorow Hall, and all are welcome.

-The College Chaplain is The Revd B. Kris Kramer, and he is pastorally available to members of the Hall at any time.
-His study is in Staircase VI and can be contacted on 01865 279021 or by email at email@example.com.
-In addition to being responsible for the Chapel services, he is one of two senior welfare officers in the hall and also contributes to a broad range of other activities in the Hall.
+The College Chaplain is the Revd Will Donaldson, and he is pastorally available to members of the Hall at any time.
+His study is in Staircase VI and can be contacted on 01865 279021 or by email on email@example.com.
+In addition to being responsible for the Chapel services, he is one of two Senior Welfare Officers in the Hall and also contributes to a broad range of other activities in the College.